-{¶1} Christine Garvin is the paternal aunt of ten children whose mother and father, James and Michelle Hilyard, lost their parental rights in a neglect/dependency hearing.
-Ms. Garvin, who sought custody on her own behalf, appeals the court's decision granting custody of the children to the Vinton County Department of Job and Family Services ("VCDJFS").
+- {¶1} Michelle Hilyard is the mother of ten children for whom she and James Hilyard, the children's father, lost their parental rights in a neglect/dependency proceeding.
+Mrs.

-$\{\P 2\}$ First, Ms. Garvin asserts the trial court erred in finding it was not in the best interests of the children to
+Hilyard appeals the court's decision terminating her parental rights and granting permanent custody of the children to the Vinton County Department of Job and Family Services ("VCDJFS"). - $\{\P 2\}$ First, Mrs. Hilyard asserts the trial court erred in finding it was not in the best interests of the children to

 Vinton App.
 Nos.
-05CA610, 05CA611, 05CA612, 05CA613, 05CA614, 05CA615, 05CA616, 05CA617, 05CA618, 05CA619 grant custody of them to her.
-However, the record provides ample support for the trial court's finding that Garvin was unsuitable for placement and that it was in the children's best interest for VCDJFS to assume permanent legal custody over them.
+05CA620, 05CA621, 05CA622, 05CA623, 05CA624, 05CA625, 05CA626, 05CA627, 05CA628, 05CA629 grant custody of them to her or Christine Garvin, the children's paternal aunt.
+However, the record provides ample support for the trial court's findings that neither Mrs. Hilyard nor the paternal aunt were suitable for placement and that it was in the children's best interest for VCDJFS to assume legal custody over them.

-$\{\P3\}$ Next, she contends the trial court erred in failing to appoint separate counsel and a guardian ad litem for the children.
-However, there is no evidence that the dual representation resulted in an actual or apparent conflict.
+$\{ 13 \}$ Mrs. Hilyard also contends the trial court erred in failing to appoint separate counsel and a guardian ad litem for the children.
+However, because there is no evidence that the dual representation resulted in an actual or apparent conflict.
 Thus, we conclude the court did not err in appointing a licensed attorney to serve as both guardian ad litem and legal counsel for the children.
+Because competent, credible evidence exists to support the trial court's judgment and the judgment accords with law, we affirm.